kevpwhite/django-gunicorn-postgres-nginx-tailwind-docker-template/README.md

 # copy SECRET_KEY=
 # copy WSGI_APPLICATION =
 # copy ROOT_URLCONF =
+# add the project name to INSTALLED_APPS= [projectname] so django is aware of your project.

 #projectname is the name entered above it creates a folder, I usually use the domain name.
 Move the root settings.py to project folder to replace standard settings.py file
 mv settings.py projectname